Ready or not, it’s the first day of school.

 “We can rejoice, too, when we run into problems and trials, for we know that they are good for us—they help us learn to be patient.
 And patience develops strength of character in us and helps us trust God more each time we use it until finally our hope and faith are strong and steady.”
 (Romans 5:3-4, TLB)

 Believe that God is aware of your struggle:

 “You know what I long for, Lord; you hear my every sigh.”
 (Psalm 38:9, NLT)

 Decide to trust in God’s love and direction for this new school year:

 “Trust in the Lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.”
 (Proverbs 3:4-5, NLT)

 Why not pray over this school year in a focused, intentional way?
-Email me to request Back-to-School Prayers–a free 7-day prayer guide.
+Click here to receive Back-to-School Prayers–a free, downloadable prayer guide.
 Each day has a different prayer focus, verses and writing space.
 Save the guide until the end of the year and see how the Lord has answered!